FDR (Franklin Delano Roosevelt): 32nd Retrospective

 FDR used radio to bring the presidency closer to the people.
 Approximately 60% of American people listened to his fireside chats.
 He was a master broadcaster with a sense of drama that could take dull political speech and emphasize the right points, bringing it to the crescendo it needed to hit.

 First 100 Days

-Within days of his inauguration in 1933, President Roosevelt called Congress into special session and introduced a record amount of legislation.
+Within days of his inauguration in 1933, FDR called Congress into special session and introduced a record amount of legislation.
 His “New Deal,” it turned out, involved regulation and reform of the banking system, massive government spending to “prime the pump” by restarting the economy and putting people back to work, and the creation of a social services network to support those who had fallen on hard times.